Paper Information

 3. USPTO-Markush: 74 Markush backbone images from USPTO patents.

-• Ablation Studies: Analyzed the impact of the OCSR encoder, fusion strategies (early vs. late), and the optimized CXSMILES format.
+• Ablation Studies: Analyzed the impact of the OCSR encoder, late fusion strategies, and the optimized CXSMILES format.

-• SOTA Performance: MarkushGrapher significantly outperformed all baselines.
-On the M2S benchmark, it achieved a 38% Exact Match on CXSMILES (vs. 21% for MolScribe) and 29% Exact Match on tables (vs. 0-19% for others).
+• Performance Limits: MarkushGrapher significantly outperformed all baselines.
+On the M2S benchmark, it achieved a 38% Exact Match on CXSMILES (compared to 21% for MolScribe) and 29% Exact Match on tables.

-• Feature Handling: It is the only method capable of reliably recognizing complex Markush features like frequency variation (‘Sg’) and position variation (’m’) indicators, where other models scored near zero.
+• Complex Feature Handling: The model demonstrates a unique capability to reliably recognize complex Markush features like frequency variation (‘Sg’) and position variation (’m’) indicators.
+The alternative baselines scored near zero on these specific sub-tasks.

-• Cross-Modal Reasoning: Qualitative analysis showed the model can correctly infer visual details (like bond order) that are ambiguous in the image but clarified by the text description.
+• Cross-Modal Reasoning: Qualitative analysis verified the model can correctly infer visual details (such as bond order) that appear ambiguous in the image but become apparent with the text description.

-• Robustness: The model generalized well to real-world data despite being trained on synthetic data.
+• Robustness: The model generalizes well to real-world data despite being trained purely on synthetic data iterations.

 Reproducibility Details